 The world described by Tolkien is real, and all of us shall one day reach the Undying Lands…

-Sarehole Mill, Birmingham, England, opposite which Tolkien lived as a child in the 1890s, became Sandyman’s Mill (the Old Mill) in The Lord of the Rings, and is the fixed reference point for our reconstruction of the true story of Middle-earth, as detailed below.
+Sarehole Mill, Birmingham, England, opposite which Tolkien lived as a child in the 1890s, was the inspiration for Sandyman’s Mill (the Old Mill) in The Lord of the Rings.
+Restored in the 1960s, it is now part of The Shire Country Park.

 The list of Tolkien’s writings given here is by no means exhaustive, and one of the great joys of

 Tolkien scholarship is that it is always possible to find new textual sources.
 Rather, the works listed below should be regarded as an

 essential, central corpus.
 It must always be born in mind, however, that